danrobdean/SmartFin/financial-smart-contract/readme.md

 ### Testing the smart contract

 To test the smart contract, run `test.sh` from this directory.
-This will run any unit tests (defined with `pwasm-test`).
+This will run any unit tests (defined with `pwasm-test`) and js integration tests.

 ### Running the development blockchain